-Brad Geyer is a partner in the Philadelphia and Washington D.C. offices.
-He represents clients in antitrust, compliance, Foreign Corrupt Practices Act (FCPA), money laundering, procurement fraud, RICO, securities, tax, and whistleblower actions.
+Brad Geyer represents clients in antitrust, compliance, Foreign Corrupt Practices Act (FCPA), money laundering, grant fraud, procurement fraud, RICO, securities, tax, and whistleblower actions.
 He advises on crisis management, conducts internal investigations, and assists corporations with compliance and risk management issues.
+On January 11, 2017, he found time for an occasional blog entry at GrantFraud.Com where he tracks case filings and enforcement agency trends.

 Mr. Geyer draws upon 21 years of extensive experience in investigations, prosecutions, and program management through a multitude of investigations and prosecutions with the alphabet soup of enforcement agencies both inside and outside the United States.
 Working with an experienced team, his risk assessments and legal advice is informed by organizational dynamics that form and evolve between and among investigative and prosecutorial teams; relationships that form across agencies through the ebb and flow of investigations and agency initiatives, reassignments and retirements.
 Agents, prosecutors and management chains all react differently to inter-agency competition, their resource allocation decisions are all effected by a multiplicity of intake requirements, and management priorities, and the perceived likelihood of success can be measured by agencies in a variety of ways.
 What are the official rationales for devoting resources to or withdrawing resources from an investigation?
 How does risk tolerance of management chains affect resourcing and outcomes and what are the strengths and weaknesses of different agencies and how are these affected by the organizational configuration of the investigative team and its transition into the prosecutorial team?
 How are decisions impacted by game theory?
 In any complex defense or in any effort to eliminate or mitigate risk, these are just a few of the factors that should be extensively monitored, informing tactics and strategy in real time.